We are choosing a new and courageous path to make the world a better place for our girls

 We firmly believe the research that says students should not have access to social media until they are 16.
 You can find more thoughtful insights on this decision at sites like Wait Mate and The Better Phone Project.

-When we launched the new Wise Phone movement to incoming Year 7 2025 parents in late 2024, the feedback was so overwhelmingly positive that we moved from an ‘opt in’ to an ‘opt out’ model.
+When we launched the new Pymble Wise Phone Initiative movement to incoming Year 7 2025 parents in late 2024, the feedback was so overwhelmingly positive that we moved from an ‘opt in’ to an ‘opt out’ model.
 We also decided to offer it to all students in Years 4, 5, 6 and 8 (2025).
 We have every confidence all students and families in these year groups will unanimously join the Pymble Wise Phone Party and become trailblazers for a better online world for our girls.

-Wise Phones can be brought to school but should remain in your daughter’s locker during the day.
+College-managed mobile phones can be brought to school but should remain in your daughter’s locker during the day.
 If you need to contact her during the day, you can call the appropriate sub-school for assistance.

-Technical Support – FAQs
+Technical Support FAQs

 Many families are ahead of the game and have locked down an existing phone for their child.
-You can choose to continue to manage the device yourself, but our preference is for the whole cohort to get on board and access the simplified Wise Phone management.
+You can choose to continue to manage the device yourself, but our preference is for the whole cohort to get on board and access the simplified College-managed phone.
 Should you go down your own path, we will arrange a conversation with the Deputy Principal Students and / or Head of Junior School to walk through the proposed solution and help ensure it will keep your daughter safe.

-The Wise Phone comes with two rear-facing cameras and a front-facing camera.
+The phone comes with two rear-facing cameras and a front-facing camera.
 However, during the First Steps stage (Years 4 to 5), the cameras will be disabled.
 As your daughter moves into the Safe Traveller stage (Years 5 to 7), the cameras are enabled so she can capture memories.
 Inappropriate camera use will result in consequences, including disabling the cameras for an appropriate length of time.

 You can buy appropriate self-repair kits from iFixIt.
 Pymble stocks some of these kits and we are able to complete this repair for you at a small cost to cover the parts and labour.
 Shop for spare parts here.